HOME

 COCONUT AND CREAMY TEXTURE

-TOASTED NOTES
+TOASTED AND ROASTED NOTES

-I Vanilla – dominant, smooth, and creamy
+I Vanilla – dominant, smooth, creamy

 I Coconut & Butter – exotic and rounded